balloonfox/semirealisticheadbases/README.md

 **Printer Settings:**
 Use brim if possible

-Z hop can prevent failed prints
+-Z hop can prevent failed prints

-100% infill
+-100% infill

-4 walls
+-4 walls

-High layer heights may require support
+-High layer heights may require support

 More information coming soon.